econ-ark/Life-Cycle-Prime-Time/content/life-cycle-prime-time.md

 In order for a model to be credible, its implications would need to comport with the survey data.
 Our aim here is to take a first step in that direction, by constructing a model that is at least consistent with the responses of retirees.

+The table below presents the responses to this question for college-educated households older than age 70 from the 1995 to the 2022 waves of the SCF.
+If bequests were a primary motivation for saving for most (college-educated) people, it would be surprising for them to mention this motivation so rarely.
+Given these (and other) objections to the bequest motive, and given the problems of the model without a bequest motive, it seems natural to consider alternative modifications to the framework.

 (most-important-reason)=
 ### Table: Most Important Reason for Saving

-The table below presents the responses to this question for college-educated households older than age 70 from the 1995 to the 2022 waves of the SCF:

 <br>